 What is the application process?

 If you meet the criteria, you can print and complete our application.
+(Application is being updated and will be back online shortly!)
 Please note that we are not able to process incomplete applications; it is your responsibility to obtain all of the required application materials and submit them to us.
 Once your completed application has been received and reviewed, the BluePath program staff will contact you to schedule a home interview.

 What happens at the home interview?

 We will bring a service dog in training to the home interview to see how your child interacts with the dog.
 We will ask questions regarding your child and how autism impacts your family life.
 The application process often requires more than one home interview due to the possibility of changes in your child and your home environment while you are waiting to receive your dog.

 As part of the home interview, we will go for a walk with the service dog.
 Your child must be agreeable to walking with the dog and holding the handle on the dog’s vest for a 30 minute period.

 When are we officially accepted into the program?

 Once your home interview is completed, the BluePath staff will review your application and notify you if you have been accepted, deferred or declined.
 Dogs are individually matched to families to ensure successful outcomes; the time to train and match a dog to your child, family and environment can range from six months to two years.